GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: GraphUniverse

 \subsection{Validation of GraphUniverse}

-To ensure our multiple graph generation framework produces high-fidelity graphs with the intended properties and learnable signals within and across graphs, we conduct a comprehensive validation study examining how generation parameters affect three critical aspects: graph properties, signal strength, and cross-graph consistency.
-This systematic analysis serves both to validate the correctness of our implementation and to characterize the parameter space for downstream applications.
+To ensure our multiple graph generation framework produces high-fidelity graphs with the intended properties and learnable signals within and across graphs, we conduct a comprehensive validation study into three critical aspects: graph properties, signal strength, and cross-graph consistency.